 A disclaimer in these circumstances is unlikely to be legally effective as a true disclaimer.
 By deriving a financial benefit from the home, the spouse will be taken to have accepted the gift under the will and the disclaimer will constitute a surrender of the life interest.
 This is a dutiable transaction and will be chargeable with duty accordingly.

 Lodgment Requirements

-Information required to be provided to the Commissioner to determine whether nominal duty applies is specified in Duties Information Requirement 'Distribution of Deceased Estates and Family Arrangements' which can be accessed through the Duties section of the Office of State Revenue website.
+Information required to be provided to the Commissioner to determine whether nominal duty applies is specified in the Duties Information Requirements accessible from the Duties section of the State Revenue website.

 Date of Effect